Becoming a Member

 EISF has two types of Membership: Full and Associate.

-- European based not for-profit NGOs which:
+- Not for-profit NGOs which:

 - Manage, and are responsible for, staff and significant humanitarian programme activities in several countries;

 - Are committed to the Code of Conduct of the International Red Cross and Red Crescent Movement and NGOs in Disaster Relief;

 - Have a security focal point who can represent them within EISF;

 - Are sponsored by two existing members of EISF;

 - Agree to comply with the EISF information-sharing policy.

 Associate membership is extended to those organisations which meet criteria 3-6 above and have similar interests regarding staff safety and security in multiple countries.
 For example: